equinor/records/doc/format.md

 Records are intended to make exchange of RDF safer and easier.
 More details on motivation and background in [motivation.md](motivation.md)

 ## Record Format Summary
 Records is an immutable collections of named graphs, forming a RDF dataset.
-A record consists of at least two named graphs: one metadata graph, and one or more content graphs.
+A record conists of one metadata graph, but most often a record will contain several named graphs: at least one metadata graph, and one or more content graphs.
+A record can only contain one metadata graph, but can contain any number of content graphs.

 The metadata graph in the record is of type [:Record](https://rdf.equinor.com/ontology/record/Record), and the record's identity is the IRI of this named metadata graph.
 The content graph does not have any restrictions on type.
 Furthermore, the content graph is not allowed to make statements